zsscode/2019-Spring-DL/README.md

 * Optimization for Training Deep Models (Ch8 in DL)
 * Sequence Modeling: Recurrent and Recursive Nets (Ch10 in DL)

+**Module V: Review of Concepts in Deep Learning**
+* Setting up Development and Test sets (Ch5 to Ch11 in MLY)
+* Basic Error Analysis (Ch13 to Ch18 in MLY)
+* Bias, Variance, and Learning Curves (Ch20 to Ch32 in MLY)
+* Training and Testing on Different Distributions, & Debugging Inference Algorithms (Ch36 to Ch46 in MLY)
+* End-to-end Deep Learning & Error Analysis by Parts (Ch47 to Ch57 in MLY)

 **Module VI: Limitations and Future of DL**
+* The Backpropagation Algorithm
 * Limitations and Future of DL (Ch9 in DLP)

 ## Course Policies